-Although it’s located a bit away from the other ski areas, Wolf Ridge Ski Resort is one of the most accessible, located just 5 miles from I-26.
-The resort is set on 54 acres of ski terrain with 5 lifts and 15 runs, most of which are blue.
+Formerly called Wolf Ridge Ski Resort, Hatley Pointe is located a bit away from the other ski areas, although it’s still one of the most accessible, located just 5 miles from I-26.
+The boutique resort is set on 54 acres of ski terrain with 5 lifts and 15 runs, most of which are blue.

 The lodge at the base of the mountain has a cafeteria, ski shop, rental shop, and many fireplaces with comfortable seating to watch skiers make their descent.
-While there are plenty of places to stay in the vicinity of Wolf Ridge, the closest options are rental properties or cabins.
+While there are plenty of places to stay in the vicinity of Hatley Pointe, the closest options are rental properties or cabins.
 Most offer incredible views of the area and many come with additional amenities, like hot tubs.

 Cataloochee – Maggie Valley: 155 miles | 3 hours

 The Cataloochee Ski Area is nicely divided, with the upper part of the mountain designed for advanced skiers and the bottom half filled with easy runs for those beginning their ski and snowboarding experience.

 Although it has 50 acres and 18 runs, the resort has an intimate feel.
 The lodge at the base of the mountain has a cafeteria with the same hours as the ski area and a rental shop with everything from helmets and jackets to snowboards and boots.